devsafix/devsafix/README.md

 ---

 ## About Me
-Hi, I'm **Kawser** — a passionate and dedicated Full Stack Web Developer with a strong focus on backend engineering and AI integration.
+Hello, I'm **Kawser** — a passionate and dedicated Full Stack Web Developer with a strong focus on backend engineering and AI integration.
 Constantly exploring new technologies to stay ahead in the ever-evolving tech landscape.
 Currently working with **Next.js, TypeScript, Tailwind CSS, and Redux** to build scalable, high-performance applications.
 Experienced with the **MERN stack, PostgreSQL, Prisma**, and **cloud-ready backend solutions**.